[PATCH 3/4] phy: rockchip-emmc: configure default output tap delay

 For arasan't phy, its phase is very accurate, so the real timing of

-the value you set almost won't vary too much for different Socs.
+the value you set won't vary too much for different SoCs.